Children and Family Wellbeing Service

-Welcome to the Child and Family Wellbeing Service
+Welcome to the Children and Family Wellbeing Service

 The vision for Lancashire's Prevention and Early Help Strategy is to secure a county-wide approach within which all partners co-ordinate, prioritise and maximise their collective efforts to enable children, young people and families to achieve success, resist stress, manage change and uncertainty, and make safe decisions about their future.
 It provides a framework to support partners in reshaping existing services and working together more effectively, utilising existing resources in a more integrated way in order to secure better outcomes for families.